Hyperx837/realworld-asphalt8/README.md

 ### Running the project

-first clone the project
+first clone the project cd into it

 ```
 git clone https://github.com/Anu2001dev/realworld-asphalt8
 cd realworl-asphalt8
 ```

-installs deps (you can install via pip but poetry is recommended)
+installs deps. you can install via pip but poetry is recommended for maintainability

 `pip`